-Two industrial designers have created a custom-made swimming fin for Pedro, a 16-year-old who suffered from paralysis in half of his body following a stroke.
+Two industrial designers have created a 3D printed custom swim fin for Pedro, a 16-year-old who suffered from paralysis in half of his body following a stroke.

 Pedro is a sixteen-year-old from Barcelona with a passion for sport.
 In August of 2012, he suffered a left ganglia basal haemorrhage, also known as a stroke.
 After being paralyzed in half of his body, Pedro underwent a long period of rehabilitation and recovered a great part of his mobility.
 However, his right hand was still affected by spasticity: a disorder of the central nervous system that causes an increase of the muscular tone hindering totally or partially the movement of the affected muscles.

 How the swim fin project began

 In July 2016, Pedro participated in a sports project at the Club de Natació l’Hospitalet, a swimming club that had recently created an adapted swimming section.

 Due to the spasticity, Pedro was having difficulty positioning his hand properly when swimming.
 In order to find a solution, his coach Àlex Agut and president of the swimming club Jordi Lorca contacted the Polytechnic University of Catalonia’s CIM centre (CIM UPC), a prestigious university center in Barcelona known for its Masters and Postgraduate degrees.

 Students of the Master’s degree in Design and Engineering in Product Development Marc Roca and Iñigo Martínez-Ayo were selected to create a new swimming fin designed specifically for Pedro.